cncf/techdocs/analyses/0012-TUF/implementation.md

   - Spec contributors
   - Docs contributors

-## Add introductory Video to homepage

-- Add a 1 minute video covering an overview of the TUF project why the project matters.

-## Add a 'Schedule and appointment' icon to the website

-- Create 'Schedule an appointment' link on the website.
-This creates an avenue for users to talk to community members to learn the project or seek clarification.

 ## Introduce Instructional Material

 - Identify user roles in the documentation and what can be achieved by each